Drug Prevention and Health

 Drug Prevention, Treatment and Care

 A quick fact sheet on drugs.
-This flyer was produced by UNODC for the 2012 annual ESIB Rally Paper, Lebanon, in which UNODC participated.
+This flyer was produced for the 2012 annual ESIB Rally Paper, Lebanon, in which UNODC participated to spread awareness on drugs.

 This publication aims to promote health-oriented approach in the treatment to drug dependence.
 The International Drug Control Conventions give Member States the flexibility to adopt such an approach.
 Treatment offered as alternative to criminal justice sanctions has to be evidence-based and in line with ethical standards.
 This paper outlines a model of referral from the criminal justice system to the treatment system that is more effective than compulsory treatment, which results in less restriction of liberty, is less stigmatising and offers better prospects for the future of the individual and the society.
 Drug dependence treatment without the consent of the patient should only be considered a short-term option of last resort in some acute emergency situations and needs to follow the same ethical and scientific standards as voluntary-based treatment.
 Human rights violations carried out in the name of "treatment" are not compliant with this approach.

-TreatNet works with a wide range of health and social services for all those whose lives are impaired by drug dependence.
+TreatNet works with a wide range of health and social services for all those whose lives are impaired by drug dependence; it promotes diversified and accessible quality drug dependence treatment and care services, including HIV/AIDS prevention and care.

 This guide has been compiled on the basis of the review of family skills training programmes, the meeting and a literature review and focuses on providing basic information and guidance to those policymakers and programme managers interested in launching a family skills training programme at the universal or selective level.

-This publication provides information about the Joint Programme, its vision and its objectives.
+This publication provides information about the Joint Programme.

-This publication is the result of a Theme Meeting of Experts and Youth on School-Based Drug Abuse Prevention held in Vienna from 2 to 5 September 2002, organised by the Global Youth Network.
+This publication is the result of a Theme Meeting of Experts and Youth on School-Based Drug Abuse Prevention held in Vienna from 2 to 5 September 2002, organized by the Global Youth Network.

 This is an attempt to provide a conceptual basis upon which teachers, policy makers and school administrators can make decisions about school-based drug programmes in order to achieve greater success in educational terms.

 A quick fact sheet on HIV/AIDS.
-This flyer was produced by UNODC for the 2012 annual ESIB Rally Paper, Lebanon, in which UNODC participated.
+This flyer was produced by UNODC for the 2012 annual ESIB Rally Paper, Lebanon, in which UNODC participat ed to raise awareness on HIV.

 An informative pamphlet providing quick facts about UNODC, its partnerships and roles, its work in the area of HIV prevention and care and the technical assistance it provides to research and analysis projects.
 Furthermore, the pamphlet elaborates UNODC work in harm reduction for injecting drug users, community outreach, drug treatment, HIV prevention and care in prison settings and networking and advocacy.